-Example: If one effect reads "You can't play cards from your banished zone." and another effect reads "You may play cards from your banished zone.", the former effect takes precedence and the player can not play cards from their banished zone.
+Example: If one effect reads "You can't play cards from your banished zone." and another effect reads "You may play cards from your banished zone.", the restriction takes precedence over the allowance and the player cannot play cards from their banished zone.

-1.0.2a A rule or effect that states that "only" something can happen, is functionally equivalent to a rule or effect that states everything else can not happen.
+1.0.2a A restriction that states that "only" something can happen is functionally equivalent to a restriction that states everything else cannot happen.

-Example: Three of a Kind has the text "[...] you may only play cards from arsenal.", which is equivalent to "you can not play cards from anywhere other than arsenal.".
-Even if an effect would allow you to play a card from your banished zone, you would not be able to play that card from the banished zone because of the effect generated by Three of a Kind.
+Example: Three of a Kind has the text "[...] you may only play cards from arsenal.", which is a restriction equivalent to "you cannot play cards from anywhere other than arsenal.".
+Even if an effect would allow you to play a card from your banished zone (an allowance), or require you to play your next card from hand (a requirement) you would not be able to play that card because of the restriction effect generated by Three of a Kind.

-1.0.2b A rule or effect that states that something can not happen does not retroactively change the game state.
+1.0.2b A restriction or requirement does not retroactively change the game state.

-Example: Overpower is an ability with an effect that prevents the source from being defended by more than 1 action card.
+Example: Overpower is an ability with an effect that prevents the source from being defended by more than 1 action card (a restriction).
 If an attack is already defended by two or more action cards and then it gains the overpower ability, none of the existing defending cards are retroactively removed from defending.